AMI Montessori 12-18 Diploma

 AMI Montessori 12-18 Diploma applicants are required to provide the following:

-* You can submit your application form online and send us the required documents via email at a later date.
+* Applicants are encouraged to submit their application form online and send us the required documents via email at a later date if not available at the time.

 Other Requirements

-• Non-residents are responsible for obtaining their own visas to enter Australia.
+- Non-residents are responsible for obtaining their own visas to enter Australia however SMTC can provide a visa invitation letter and some basic information about the process.
 Please reach out to SMTC to discuss via [email protected].

-• It is an AMI requirement that all AMI Diploma students hold current AMI membership for the duration of the course.
+- It is an AMI requirement that all AMI Diploma students hold current AMI membership for the duration of the course.
 AMI membership costs €40 (Euro) for a 12 month period.
-AMI requires that SMTC collect membership fees on their behalf.
+AMI requires that SMTC collect membership fees on their behalf during the application process.

 Course Fees, Discounts and Payment Plans

-Apply by 15 June 2024 to receive a $2,200 Early Bird Fee Discount (application deposit must also be paid by this date).
-Applications will still be accepted after this date however the early bird discount would not apply.
+Apply by 31 March 2026 to receive a $1,600 Early Bird Fee Discount (application deposit of $550 must also be paid by this date).
+Applications are still be accepted after this date however the early bird discount would not apply.

 See our course fees page which includes fees, discounts and payment plan information: Fees | Sydney Montessori Training Centre.